 (For a quick overview on adding options to the schema, you can skip to the video.)

-Besides changes to the regular data points, it is possible to add lists containing options to Elis.
+Besides changes to the regular data points, it is possible to add drop-down selectboxes containing a list of many options to Rossum.
 For such purposes, there is an “enum” data type.
-It becomes particularly handy while adding, for example, account codes:
+It becomes particularly handy while adding, for example, GL codes or document types:

 It is fairly easy to add account codes using the schema output in an XLSX file.
 You add a new “enum” data type field to the main sheet called Schema and create a new sheet called “Options of ” + the id of the respective enum field:

-After you are finished, update the schema in your Elis.
+After you are finished, update the schema in your Rossum account.

 You can also add options using JSON files, especially if you want to automate such processes.
 First, transform the file with the options you want to add from XLSX to CSV format.
 Keep in mind that your output CSV format should not contain any header.
 After that, transform the CSV file to options stored in TXT or JSON file.